Table of contents

 For example, let’s say that you consider 40 hours per week (8 hours per day) as the baseline for your full-time employees.
 This means that an employee who works 40 hours per week makes 1 FTE.
 It also means that 4 employees who work 10 hours each per week make 1 FTE.

 How do you calculate this?
+When it comes to FTE calculation, Excel spreadsheets might not be enough.
 Continue reading to learn this formula.

 Why calculate FTE?
-And why is it so important for your IT company?
+And why for FTE calculation Excel isn't enough?

 IT businesses often use the full-time equivalent when settling work with clients using man-days.